 The lengthy novel focuses on the U.S. deployment of force, and gives an excellent sense of the problems and limits of power projection in an underdeveloped theater, a type of setting Americans are likely encounter in such deployments, writes a … Read the rest

 by Alberto Arce

 For ages, the country today known as South Africa was no more than a loose band of separate communities.
-The Nguni tribes, which settled on the Southern tip of Africa around the 10th century, neither considered themselves a … Read the rest
+The Nguni tribes, which settled on the Southern tip of Africa around the 10th century, neither considered themselves a single nation, … Read the rest

 The recent comments by Anglo American CEO Cynthia Carroll represent an insult to everyone who still harbours some South African pride, despite our country’s slide into third-world squalor and corruption.

 As reported by Sapa, Carroll said: “The violence we have … Read the rest